Snivallus/Neural-Network-Project-1/code/README.md

 1. `op.py`
-   Implement the forward and backward function of `class Linear` Implement the `MultiCrossEntropyLoss`.
-Note that the `Softmax` layer could be included in the `MultiCrossEntropyLoss`.
+   Implement the forward and backward function of `class Linear` Implement the `CrossEntropyLoss`.
+Note that the `Softmax` layer could be included in the `CrossEntropyLoss`.
    Try to implement `conv2D`, do not worry about the efficiency.
    You're welcome to implement other complicated layer (e.g.  ResNet Block or Bottleneck)
 2. `models.py` You may freely edit or write your own model structure.